The Silver Skates (film): Development

 The film was the feature debut of director Michael Lockshin, who had previously directed shorts and commercials.

 Casting

 Relatively unknown actors were cast in the main roles; the project was the first major film work for Fedotov and Priss, who are both from Saint Petersburg.

 The actors had to go through sports training for the figure skating demands of the roles.
 Fedotov had been playing ice hockey from the age of three, but had to learn the different skating style during three months of intensive training.
 Almost all the stunts in the film were performed by Fedotov.
 The film also involved understudies (professional skaters) and stuntmen.

-The company on the screen are the masters and actor of the star: Aleksei Guskov, Yuri Kolokolnikov, Severija Janusauskaite, Kirill Zaytsev, Yuri Borisov, Alexandra Revenko, Timofey Tribuntsev, Sergey Koltakov, and also stars of European cinema Denis Lavant and Cathy Belton.
+The film stars Russian actors Aleksei Guskov, Yuri Kolokolnikov, Severija Janusauskaite, Kirill Zaytsev, Yuri Borisov, Alexandra Revenko, Timofey Tribuntsev, Sergey Koltakov, and also actors from European cinema, like Denis Lavant and Cathy Belton.

 Filming

 The Fountain House on the Fontanka Embankment was used for Alisa's family estate.

 Vast amounts of scenery were created for the film, taken from a 10000 sqm warehouse and installed on special structures on the Great Neva by emergency response personnel.

 Skates based on historical models were custom made for the film, as well as carriages, sleighs and cars of the period.
 Jewelry used in the film was rented from Garrard & Co and kept under guard.

 Principal photography was undertaken from January to May 2019.
 Locations in Saint Petersburg include the Peter and Paul Fortress, the Grand prince with a passage of the Saint Michael's Castle, Vitebsky railway station, and the Stieglitz Museum of Applied Arts.
 Scenes were also shot in Leningrad Oblast, such as at Great Gatchina Palace in the town of Gatchina.
 Interior scenes were filmed in Yusupov Palace, Marble Palace, Sheremetev Palace (Fountain House), as well as in the Vladimir Palace (House of Scientists).

 Most of the filming took place on the frozen rivers and canals of the bridges in Saint Petersburg, and comprise the largest collection of such footage.
 The film crew built and decorated ice fairs and skating rinks, and when the spring of 2019 began to come into its own, a large-scale decoration of the frozen Moyka River was built in the pavilion to shoot action scenes on ice.